paulonteri/data-structures-and-algorithms/notes/Data Structures and Algorithms 16913c6fbd244de481b6b1705cbfa6be/_Patterns for Coding Questions e3f5361611c147ebb2fb3eff37a743fd/DP f1cdccd481ba461ea65ea993e984da07/0 1 Knapsack (Dynamic Programming) b70111b897a547b6afdc2fc5cec2fbb6.md

 Denoted capacity with `c` and idx/currentIndex with `i`

 We can clearly see that ‘`c:4`, `i:3`’ has been called twice; hence we have an [overlapping sub-problems](../../Recursion,%20DP%20&%20Backtracking%20525dddcdd0874ed98372518724fc8753.md) pattern.
-As we discussed above, overlapping sub-problems can be solved through [Memoization]().
+As we discussed above, overlapping sub-problems can be solved through [Memoization](0%201%20Knapsack%20(Dynamic%20Programming)%20b70111b897a547b6afdc2fc5cec2fbb6.md).
 Let's look at how we can do that next.

 ---